ultravioletrs/cocos-docs/docs/getting-started.md

 cargo build --release --target wasm32-wasip1 --features cocos
 ```

 This will generate the wasm module in the `../target/wasm32-wasip1/release` folder.
-Copy the module to `cocos` folder.
+Copy the module to the `cocos` folder.

 ```bash
 cp ../target/wasm32-wasip1/release/addition-inference.wasm ../../../cocos